Gladstone–Dale relation: Interpretation

-where n is the index of refraction, d = density and constant = Gladstone-Dale constant.

-The macroscopic values (n) and (V) determined on bulk material are now calculated as a sum of atomic or molecular properties.
-Each molecule has a characteristic mass (due to the atomic weights of the elements) and atomic or molecular volume that contributes to the bulk density, and a characteristic refractivity due to a characteristic electric structure that contributes to the net index of refraction.
+Gladstone–Dale turns the macroscopic values n and ρ determined on bulk material into a sum of atomic or molecular properties.
+Each molecule has a characteristic mass (due to the atomic weights of the elements) and atomic or molecular volume M that contributes to the bulk density and a characteristic refractivity k due to a characteristic electric structure that contributes to the net index of refraction.

-The refractivity of a single molecule is the refractive volume k(MW)/N_{A} in nm^{3}, where MW is the molecular weight and N_{A} is the Avogadro constant.
-To calculate the optical properties of materials using the polarizability or refractivity volumes in nm^{3}, the Gladstone–Dale relation competes with the Kramers–Kronig relation and Lorentz–Lorenz relation but differs in optical theory.

-The index of refraction (n) is calculated from the change of angle of a collimated monochromatic beam of light from vacuum into liquid using Snell's law for refraction.
+The bulk index of refraction (n) is calculated from the change of angle of a collimated monochromatic beam of light from vacuum into liquid using Snell's law for refraction.
 Using the theory of light as an electromagnetic wave, light takes a straight-line path through water at reduced speed (v) and wavelength (λ).
 The ratio v/λ is a constant equal to the frequency (ν) of the light, as is the quantized (photon) energy using the Planck constant and E = hν.
 Compared to the constant speed of light in vacuum (c), the index of refraction of water is n = c/v.

 The Gladstone–Dale term (n − 1) is the non-linear optical path length or time delay.
 Using Isaac Newton's theory of light as a stream of particles refracted locally by (electric) forces acting between atoms, the optic path length is due to refraction at constant speed by displacement about each atom.
 For light passing through 1 m of water with n = 1.33, light traveled an extra 0.33 m compared to light that traveled 1 m in a straight line in vacuum.
 As the speed of light is a ratio (distance per unit time in m/s), light also took an extra 0.33 s to travel through water compared to light traveling 1 s in vacuum.

+The right-hand side of the expression thus describe how individual molecules contribute into the time delay.
+The discussion is simpler if we note that because $\sum m = 1$ and $\rho = \sum m/V$, $n-1 = (\sum km)/V$, with V being the volume of 1 unit mass of the mixture.
+This suggests that we are summing up the refractivity of the molecules, then distributing it over the total volume of the mixture.

+The Gladstone–Dale relation competes with the Kramers–Kronig relation and Lorentz–Lorenz relation but differs in optical theory.

+In practical usage, specific refractivity k comes from a table.
+By using theories of electromagnetic waves not available to 1863, however, it can be shown that for any particle, $k = \frac{1}{2\epsilon_0}\frac{\alpha}{m}$, where ε_{0} is the vacuum permittivity, α is the polarizability, and m is the mass of a singular particle ($m = M/N_{\mathrm A}$ in the case of molecules, where M is the molar mass and N_{A} is the Avogadro constant).
+(The author also indicated specific assumptions and approximations used to arrive at the K-D relation.)
+(Relating k to other values can also be done via the molar refractivity $R_m$ as, by definition, $k = R_m/m = R_m N_{\mathrm A}/M$.)